Zak Hardaker: Penrith (loan)

 On 23 June 2016 Hardaker signed for the NRL team Penrith on loan for the remainder of the 2016 season in a swap for James Segeyaro.

 He débuted for the Penrith club in Round 17 against the West Tigers in the Penrith's 26–34 loss.
 Three weeks later, he scored his first career NRL try in Round 20 in the Penrith's 31–12 win over the Brisbane Broncos at Lang Park on 22 July.
 Zak played with Penrith all the way to the semi-finals where the clubs 2016 NRL season ended.
 He finished off his maiden year in the NRL playing in 11 games for the Penrith Panthers (including two finals games), scoring one try and assisting three others.

 Castleford

 On 8 November 2016, it was announced that he had signed a one-year loan deal to play for Castleford, with a deal in place for Castleford to sign him for an "already agreed fee" should all parties agree to it at the end of his loan agreement.

-At the end of the Warrington Wolves v Castleford Tigers match on the 24 February 2017, Zak donated his man of the match cheque to the Prince of Wales Hospice in Pontefract.
+At the end of the Warrington Wolves v Castleford Tigers match on 24 February 2017, Zak donated his man of the match cheque to the Prince of Wales Hospice in Pontefract.

 On 27 June 2017, it was announced that he had joined Castleford on a permanent basis, signing a four-and-a-half-year contract with the club.
 A transfer fee of £150,000 was agreed between all parties.

 His contract was terminated by Castleford on 21 February 2018 following his suspension in September 2017 for drug offences.